ErinMorelli/em-plex-updater/README.md

 ## Basic Setup

+Before starting, ensure you have the `python-yaml` and `python-lxml` packages installed on your system.

  1. Open the `sample_config.yml` file in your favorite text editor.

  2. Read through each of the options and update/change them as needed.